-Regional Center for Border Health, Inc./College of Health Career does not accept advanced placement or credit for previous education, training, work experience (experimental learning), CLEP or from an accredited higher education school.
-The institution will evaluate all prior education and training including military transcripts and credit will be given when appropriate.
+Regional Center for Border Health, Inc./College of Health Career does not accept prior credit or training will not be accepted for traditional students.
+All VA beneficiaries utilizing GI Bill[®] benefits will have all prior education and training evaluated, including military training and credit will be given when appropriate.
 Transfer credits recognized by USDE or CHEA will be considered for acceptance.
 RCBH does not guarantee transfer of any course/program work to another institution.
 This institution will inquire about each veteran's previous education and training, and request transcripts from all prior institutions, including military training, traditional college coursework and vocational training.
-Previous transcripts will be evaluated and credit will be granted, as appropriate: This is required per 38 CFR 21.4253(d)(3)
+Previous transcripts will be evaluated and credit will be granted, as appropriate.